10 minutes Reading time

 Google favours sites with fast page speeds as it makes them easier to crawl.

 We identified the fastest travel booking engines using Google PageSpeed Insights:

-The cost of this report is free.
+The online travel bookings report is free.
 Creating these reports helps us to understand your market better while giving you the insight you might otherwise find difficult to curate.

-If you can’t see your company in the report data get in touch and we will provide a personalised version of the results including your site.
+If you can’t see your company in the online travel bookings report data, get in touch and we will provide a personalised version of the results including your site.
 The sites that make the finished version of our report are chosen based on a visibility score.